Mission Statement

 In order to be admitted into the Crime Science Program, each student must meet the following requirements:

-• A minimum of 1-year, full-time work experience (reflected in a resume) or if the student does not have one year of experience, a 1-page statement explaining how the student hopes to support the program content through participation in the supervised internship experience.
+- A minimum of 1-year, full-time work experience (reflected in a resume) or if the student does not have one year of experience, a 1-page statement explaining how the student’s carrer goals allign with the curriculum.

 Capstone/Thesis Project